pranavnasrani/allcrypt/README.md

 # Allcrypt Encryption/Decryption

-Allcrypt is a Python application for file and message encryption/decryption using Fernet symmetric key cryptography.
+Allcrypt is a Python application for file and message encryption/decryption using Fernet symmetric key cryptography for Windows and Linux users.

 ## Features